 While the Soviet government claimed that it allowed religious freedom, it contrived ever more complex laws that made religious observance impossible.
 In 1939, after fiercely battling the authorities, Rabbi Levi Yitzchak won approval to bake special kosher-for-Passover matzah.
 Word of Rabbi Levi Yitzchak’s matzah production quickly spread, and Jews from all over the Ukraine and White Russia joyously purchased the matzah.
 The joy of this achievement was cut short, however, by Rabbi Levi Yitzchak’s sudden arrest.

 Rebbetzin Chana’s apartment in Yekatrinoslav

-On the 9th of Nissan, at 3:00 a.m., four NKVD agents appeared at Rabbi Levi Yitzchak and Rebbetzin Chana’s home on 13 Borigodna Street.
-The agents conducted a search through the apartment, scrutinizing all of the Rabbi’s letters and responsa, as well as many of his personal papers.
+On the 9th of Nissan, at 3:00 AM, four NKVD agents appeared at Rabbi Levi Yitzchak and Rebbetzin Chana’s home at 13 Borigodna Street.
+The agents conducted a search through the apartment, scrutinizing all of the rabbi’s letters and responsa, as well as many of his personal papers.
 They left nothing untouched.

 Not knowing where her husband was being incarcerated or how he was faring, Rebbetzin Chana began her courageous campaign for his release.
 She was 59 years old.